isomerpages/govtech-stp/_work-pass-holder-lane/frequently-asked-questions.md

 #### 2. My pass holder is fully vaccinated, but not with a vaccine on the PSAR or WHO EUL list.
 Can I submit an entry application for him/her?

-Pass holders who are vaccinated with the full regimen of [PSAR-approved](https://www.hsa.gov.sg/hsa-psar) or [WHO EUL vaccines](https://extranet.who.int/pqweb/vaccines/covid-19-vaccines) (refer to **“COVID-19 Vaccine EUL issued”** section) will be prioritised for entry.
+Pass holders who are vaccinated with the full regimen of [Pandemic Special Access Route (PSAR)-approved](https://www.hsa.gov.sg/hsa-psar) or [WHO EUL vaccines](https://extranet.who.int/pqweb/vaccines/covid-19-vaccines) (refer to **“COVID-19 Vaccine EUL issued”** section) will be prioritised for entry.

 Pass holders who took other types of vaccines will not meet the entry requirements.
 Thus, please **do not** submit entry applications for them.